 What are common ophthalmology medical billing errors?

 Errors in medical coding can lead to claims being denied and lost payments.
 Reporting visual field testing separately with general ophthalmological services is considered upcoding.
-Common mistakes for ophthalmology billing include the use of incorrect modifiers, absence of medical necessity in the documentation, and upcoding.
+Common mistakes in ophthalmology billing include the use of incorrect modifiers, absence of medical necessity in the documentation, and upcoding.

 What does ophthalmology medical billing mean?